dryerasemarker/dryerasemarker/README.md

 - 👋 Hi, I’m @dryerasemarker
-- 👀 I’m interested in ... backcountry skiing
+- 👀 I’m interested in ... backcountry avalanches and the human factor
 - 🌱 I’m currently learning ...
 Python w/ machine learning
 - 💞️ I’m looking to collaborate on ...field observation data
 - 📫 How to reach me ...DM